bryanbharper/Philectrosophy_Net6/Server/public/blog.posts/cramped-and-aligned-brackets.md

 >
 > _-- Scott Hanselman_

-When using cramped brackets many of the most common editor actions go from being trivial to a nuisance.
+When using cramped brackets, many of the most common editor actions go from being trivial to a nuisance.
 Let's run through a few.

 ### Reordering
 Most IDEs let you reorder lines of code with a simple key-bind (e.g., <kbd>Alt + &uarr;/&darr;</kbd> in VS Code).
 Let's take a stab at this with aligned brackets: